The law limits the time for filing legal actions. Don't lose your rights by waiting too long to obtain advice.

 Q. What if my employer says he can't afford the accommodation I need?

-A. There are tests of "reasonableness" that the employer must examine in order to determine whether or not it can accommodate the employee's disability.
-The employer must engage in an "interactive process" with the employee which means that they must explore together the ways that the employer can provide assistance or accommodation for the employee's disability.
+A. There are tests of "reasonableness" that the employer must undergo in order to determine whether or not it can accommodate the employee's disability.
+When engaging in the “interactive process" with the employee they must explore together with the employee ways that the employer can provide assistance or accommodation for the employee's disability.

 Q. What if my employer says he's firing me for some other reason than my disability?